tianwei-wu-hub/RNWebSDK/README.md

 />
 ```

-the other is load local Web resources, we will use this method below.
+The other is to load local Web resources, which we will use in the following.

-1. Create the `src` directory in the `RNWebSDKExample` directory and add the `App.tsx` file to the `src` directory.
+1. Create a `src` directory in the `RNWebSDKExample` directory and add the `App.tsx` file to the `src`directory.

 ```jsx
 import React from 'react';